TalkAI/facial-emotion-recognition-gluon/README.md

 This repo is an Apache MXNet GLUON implementation of state of the art [FER+ paper by Barsoum et. al.](https://arxiv.org/abs/1608.01041) for facial emotion recognition.

 This repo consists of following resources:
-1. Scripts for data pre-processing.
+1. Scripts for data pre-processing as suggested in the paper.
-2. Notebook for model training.
+2. Notebook for model training with MXNet GLUON and exporting the trained model.
 3. Large scale productionization of the trained model using MXNet Model Server(MMS) - https://github.com/awslabs/mxnet-model-server

 You can see final demo at - http://bit.ly/ferdemo